Neimongosaurus: Appendicular skeleton

 The proximal half of Neimongosaurus' scapula was strap-shaped, with dorsal (upper) and ventral (lower) margins that were nearly parallel to one another.
 The furcula was robust and V-shaped.
 The left humerus, the best preserved, measured 22.2 cm in length.
 Like other therizinosauroids, the medial tuberosity was greatly enlarged, and the deltopectoral crest was deflected at an angle of about ninety degrees.
 The radius measured roughly eighty percent the length of the humerus, and was expanded somewhat on both ends.
 The part of its shaft that was proximal (close to the body) had a prominent tubercle for the attachment of the biceps muscle, larger and more proximal than in other therizinosauroids.

 The preacetabular process of the ilium was strongly deflected laterally, though not to the same extent as later therizinosauroids, like Nanshiungosaurus and Segnosaurus.
 Unlike in other therizinosauroids, its lateral surface was reoriented, and faced dorsally.
 The pubic peduncle, to which the pubis attached, was long and slightly arched, with some anteroposterior (front-to-back) compression: unlike other theropods, it was wider than it was long.
 The acetabular surface was broad.
 A rugose scar was present on the iliac blade's dorsal margin, midway along the postacetabular process.
 A similar area was present in many other therizinosauroids, though more well-developed.
 Neimongosaurus' femora have straight shafts with a head that projects medially (inwards, towards the body).
 A low, crescent-shaped fourth trochanter was present, just proximal to the middle of the femoral shaft.
 A deep fossa was present between condyles, and consequently, the distal articular surface of the femur is U-shaped.
 The tibia was approximately eighty-five percent as long as the humerus.
-The proximal end was almost as broad as its was long anteroposteriorly.
+The proximal end was almost as broad as it was long anteroposteriorly.
 The lateral condyle was displaced, causing the proximal end to have roughly the shape of an equilateral triangle.
 The tibial shaft was characterised by having a very long crest to which the fibula would have articulated.
 The left metatarsus exhibits many of the features that characterise therizinosauroids, and especially derived taxa, such as the first metatarsal's participation in articulation with the tarsus.
 It likely had little involvement in weight bearing.
 Most of the pedal phalanges (toe bones) are preserved.
 The proximal ones have an unusually well-developed heel.